ny000815/q_advisor_ai/README.md

 ## Overview

-q_advisor is a question-answering system based on the content of PDF documents to help study kdb+ and q language.
+q_advisor is a question-answering system to help study kdb+ and q language.
 It uses Claude API to generate answers to user queries using relevant information extracted from PDFs.

 ## Architecture